D-3nvironmentalist/NBA_ML_Predictions/README.md

 # NBA Prediction Models <img align="right" width="75" height="155" src="https://cdn.freebiesupply.com/images/large/2x/nba-logo-transparent.png">

-Predicts NBA Games Using Regression Models
+Predicts NBA Games using Linear Regression Models

-# Model
+# Models
-The model uses seventeen factors scraped from sportsreference.com to determine the amount of games a team would win in any given season within the past five years.
+The models use seventeen factors scraped from sportsreference.com to determine the amount of games a team would win in any given season within the past three years.

 * Def Rebounds
 * FG%